New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Wolf data

 \subsection{Behavior description}

-\paragraph{First behavior} From Figure \ref{fig:traj} (c) and (d) we see that in the first behavior the speed is very close to zero and the circular distribution, even if has a mode at around $\pi$, has much variability, showing that there is not a clear preferred direction.
-The two regressive coefficients (Table \ref{tab:DensCI}) are higher with respect to the ones of the other behaviors, indicating that this is the behavior with the highest probabilities, as it is confirmed in Figure \ref{fig:estTOT}, where it is evident that the probability values are often equal to 1.
-This behavior may be described as a slow-movement behavior, representing a variety of activities such as resting, feeding, social interacting and, in the second window, attending cubs during the reproduction period.
-Notice that the occurrences of this behavior, in the second time window, are spatially localized in a relatively small area, which is reasonable to identify with the den, see Figure \ref{fig:traj} (b).
+\paragraph{First behavior (R)} From Figure \ref{fig:traj} (c) and (d), it is possible to observe that the speed in the first behavior is very close to zero, and the circular distribution, even though it has a mode at around $\pi$, has a high variability, thus showing that there is not a clear preferred direction.
+The means of the associated GP in both windows (Table \ref{tab:DensCI}) are larger then the ones of the other behaviors, thus indicating that it is the one with the highest (mean) probability, as it is confirmed in Figure \ref{fig:estTOT}, where it is evident that the probability values are often equal to 1.
+This behavior may be described as a slow-movement behavior, which represents a variety of activities, such as resting, feeding, social interacting and, in the second window, attending cubs during the reproduction period.
+It should be noted that the occurrences of this behavior, in the second time window, are spatially localized over a relatively small area, which can reasonable be identified as the den, see Figure \ref{fig:traj} (b).

-\paragraph{Second behavior} In the second behavior, the speed increases and the circular distribution has a clear mode around zero, indicating that the wolf tends to move in straight line, see Figure \ref{fig:traj}.
-This behavior is relevant in the first time window while in the second it almost disappears, as we can see from the associated regressive coefficients.
-This behavior fits with the nomadic phase of wolf movement patterns during winter, when the main activities are hunting and patrolling the territory \citep{Mech2003}.
+\paragraph{Second behavior (HE1)} As far as the second behavior is concerned, the speed increases and the circular distribution has a well-defined mode around zero, thus indicating that the wolf tends to move in a straight line, see Figure \ref{fig:traj}.
+This behavior is relevant in the first time window while it almost disappears in the second, as can be seen from the associated regressive coefficients.
+This behavior represents the nomadic phase of wolf movement patterns during winter, when the main activities are hunting and patrolling the territory \citep{Mech2003}.
 Moreover, F24 established her home range in March 2010, and these high speeds may also represent the need to control and mark the territory, as newly formed pairs are the ones with the highest marking rates in wolf populations \citep{Rothman1979}.